CRLF / Header Injection

 NEL (Network Error Logging)

-Network Error Logging is a part of the Reporting API, responsible for sending reports about certain things happening in your browser.
+Network Error Loggingarrow-up-right is a part of the Reporting APIarrow-up-right, responsible for sending reports about certain things happening in your browser.
 These reports can be sent externally, for example to a server you control.
-One of the most useful for attackers is NEL which will log URLs that gave error status codes.
+One of the most useful for attackers is NEL which will leak all URLs that get visited.
 Using the success_fraction parameter it's also possible to leak successful URLs. include_subdomains allows leaking URLs upon DNS failures of domains under the one it was set on.

 This is all configured using response headers, and once registered, will keep being active for quite a while (not only a single request).
 First, you need to define an endpoint to report to: